Simlipal National Park

-Simlipal is a tiger reserve in the Mayurbhanj district in the Indian state of Odisha covering 2750 km2.
-It is part of the Mayurbhanj Elephant Reserve, which includes three protected areas—Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary with 191.06 km2 and Kuldiha Wildlife Sanctuary with 272.75 km2.
+Simlipal National Park (ISO: Śimiḷipāḷa Jātīya Udyāna) is a national park and tiger reserve in the Mayurbhanj district in the Indian state of Odisha covering 2750 km2.
+It is part of the Mayurbhanj Elephant Reserve, which includes three protected areas, Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary with 191.06 km2 and Kuldiha Wildlife Sanctuary with 272.75 km2.
 Simlipal National Park derives its name from the abundance of red silk cotton trees growing in the area.

 The park is home to Bengal tiger, Asian elephant, gaur, and chausingha.
+Its tiger population has a notably high occurrence of pseudo-melanism as a result of inbreeding, making it the subject of genetic study and conservation efforts.

 This protected area is part of the UNESCO World Network of Biosphere Reserves since 2009.